tayganr/oai/modules/module01.md

     ![ALT](../images/modules/module01/01.05.png)

-1. Select a **Region** (e.g. `West Europe`).
+1. Select a **Region** (e.g. `East US`, `South Central US`, or `West Europe`).

     ![ALT](../images/modules/module01/01.06.png)

-    > Note: Azure OpenAI is currently only available in a select number of regions (e.g. `East US`, `South Central US`, and `West Europe`).
+    > Note #1: Azure OpenAI is currently only available in a select number of regions (e.g. `East US`, `South Central US`, and `West Europe`).
 To check the latest region availability for Azure OpenAI, check the [Azure Products by Region](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/?products=cognitive-services) page.
+    >
+    > Note #2: Specific models being available for deployment within an Azure OpenAI instance may vary by region.
+As of 2022-04-12, ChatGPT (`gpt-35-turbo`) is not currently available in West Europe.
+For more information, refer to [Model Summary table and region availability](https://learn.microsoft.com/azure/cognitive-services/openai/concepts/models#model-summary-table-and-region-availability) section within the Azure OpenAI Service models page.

 1. Provide a **Name** (e.g. `oaisvc-{randomID}`).